infiniflow/ragflow/api/http_api_reference.md

   - Case-insensitive.

 - `"avatar"`: (*Body parameter*), `string`
     Base64 encoding of the avatar.
-Defaults to `""`.

 - `"description"`: (*Body parameter*), `string`
   A brief description of the dataset to create.
-Defaults to `""`.

 - `"language"`: (*Body parameter*), `string`
   The language setting of the dataset to create.
 Available options: